|

 not possible

-the same manufacturer with different specifications.
+manufacturer with different specifications.
 Experiments

 conducted by Gehrmann et al (see references 18